Ectopic Pregnancy Diagnosis

-Please do be vigilant and take symptoms that concern you seriously until absolutely proven otherwise.
-If your instincts are screaming at you that something does not feel right it is OK to trust them and ask medical professionals for a reassessment at any time.
-The EPT considers that any woman or person capable of conceiving of childbearing age, who is sexually active or undergoing assisted reproductive technology (ART) treatment, who has ectopic pregnancy symptoms, should be considered to be pregnant until proven otherwise.
+Please be vigilant and take symptoms that concern you seriously until absolutely proven otherwise.
+If your instincts are screaming at you that something does not feel right, it is OK to trust them and ask healthcare professionals for a reassessment at any time.
+The EPT considers that any woman or person capable of conceiving of childbearing age, who is sexually active or undergoing assisted reproductive technology (ART) treatment, such as in vitro fertilization (IVF), experiencing ectopic pregnancy symptoms (a missed or late period, vaginal bleeding, abdominal pain, shoulder tip pain) should be considered to be pregnant until proven otherwise.

 Detailed general information can be found here on our website.
 Please remember that online medical information is no substitute for expert medical care from your own healthcare team.
 In diagnosing an ectopic pregnancy, medical professionals are likely to undertake some or all of the following tests.